David-Design-Center/designcenter/src/posts/custom-closets-for-modern-living.md

 ### The Custom Closet Advantage

 Custom closets for modern living are designed around your specific needs, creating organization systems that work with your lifestyle rather than against it.
 Our clients report saving up to 30 minutes each morning with properly organized closets.
-Beyond the practical benefits, custom closets increase home value—studies show that custom storage solutions can provide up to 100% return on investment when selling your home.
+Beyond the practical benefits, custom closets increase home value-studies show that custom storage solutions can provide up to 100% return on investment when selling your home.

 <div style="aspect-ratio: 16/9; width: 100%; overflow: hidden; border-radius: 0.5rem; margin-bottom: 1rem;">
   <img src="https://storage.googleapis.com/48877118-7272-4a4d-b302-0465d8aa4548/82a39242-0101-4672-9473-4b58cfed4a4f/c39aa33d-17ec-4039-b52e-e4b584792ef7.jpg" alt="After image showing elegant custom closet" style="width: 100%; height: 100%; object-fit: cover; object-position: center; display: block;" />